Ending Star Wars: Episode IX and Michael Arndt’s “Philosophical Stakes”

 But anyway, what’s at stake in TROS?
 “Somehow” Palpatine is back.
 The external stakes are, I believe, stopping him from blowing up a bunch of planets for revenge.
 Rey’s internal stakes are: who is she, where does she belong, and does her newfound dark heritage mean she has to be dark?
 And the philosophical stakes?
 I’d venture to say it doesn’t have any.

 And the answers to Terrio’s two questions?
 1) Who is Rey?
 She’s a Palpatine but, unsurprisingly chooses to be a Skywalker.
 Other than briefly wanting to avenge her parents, the grandfather reveal never creates plausible temptation for Rey or any real risk that she’ll embrace darkness.
 2) How strong is the Force?
-Really effing strong when you are suddenly “all the Jedi” and you have two lightsabers.
+Really effing strong when you are suddenly “all the Jedi” (turns out all you had to do was chant “be with me”) and you have two lightsabers.
 But all of this is superficial, rather than tapping into what animates Star Wars at the deepest levels.
 And that’s why it feels so empty.

 The conflict for the protagonists of Star Wars has always been about the pull between light and dark, Jedi and Sith.
 The Skywalker boys were emotionally unstable young men who tried to adhere to the monk-like emotional denial and discipline of the prequel-era Jedi, but found their personal attachment getting in the way.
 The Jedi ways made them feel too weak to save the people they love, and that’s why the dark side was so tempting.